bayfrontmedia/bones/_docs/libraries/router.md

 ];
 ```

-The `host` and `route_prefix` keys are not required by Route It, but it may be helpful to define these values in your `.env` file, and use them when defining your routes.
+The `host` and `route_prefix` keys are not required by Route It, but it may be helpful to define these values
+in your `.env` file, and use them when defining your routes.
+This allows for the values to differ
+depending on the environment.

 ## Routes